awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 1. In the **Advanced** section:
    + If you want to write command output and results to an Amazon S3 bucket, choose **Write to S3**\.
 Type the bucket and prefix names in the boxes\.
    + If you want notifications sent about the status of the command execution, select the **Enable SNS notifications** check box\.
-For more information about configuring Amazon SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for Run Command](rc-sns-notifications.md)\.
+For more information about configuring Amazon SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for AWS Systems Manager](monitoring-sns-notifications.md)\.

 1. Choose **Register task**\.